Contact Dermatitis Testing and Treatment

 Common Signs & Symptoms

-• Red, inflamed, itchy skin in areas of contact
+• Red, inflamed, and itchy skin in areas of contact

-• Dry, scaly, or thickened skin in chronic cases
+• Dry, scaly, cracked, or thickened skin in chronic cases

-• Rash on the hands, face, neck, or other exposed areas
+• Rashes affecting the hands, face, neck, or other exposed areas

 • Symptoms that persist despite standard eczema treatments